Engineer1119/space-bc/working-papers/04-ENVIRONMENTAL-INTERNAL.md

-# 04 Environmental - External
+# 04 Environmental - Internal

 ## 04.1 General
 The purpose of this chapter is to describe the environment internal to the structure and to reference the standards applicable to those conditions.